wysiwys/xkbcommon-rs/README.md

  Corresponds to libxkbcommon version `1.7.0`.

- ### Use in client application
+ ## Use in Wayland client application

+The Keymap and State provided by this crate can be used to represent keyboard state in a Wayland client.
+For example, `xkbcommon-rs` can be used in combination with Smithay's `wayland-client` crate.

- Setting up the keymap and the state:
+ ### Setting up the keymap and the state
  ```rust
  use xkbcommon_rs::*;